 When considering your personal safety at work or generally, the risks you face will often inform whether a personal safety alarm would benefit you on a day-to-day basis.

-Personal panic alarms can give great peace of mind, and support users in the event of an individual being on the receiving end of duress, verbal abuse and aggression, or physical attack.
+Personal alarms can give great peace of mind, and support users in the event of an individual being on the receiving end of duress, verbal abuse and aggression, or physical attack.

 Who is using the personal alarm?